D-Bus: Overview

 A process can connect to any number of buses, provided that it has been granted access to them.
 In practice, this means that any user process can connect to the system bus and to its current session bus, but not to another user's session buses, or even to a different session bus owned by the same user.
-The latter restriction may change in the future if all user sessions are combined into a single user bus.
+The latter restriction may change in the future if all sessions of a user are combined into a single user bus.

 D-Bus provides additional or simplifies existing functionality to the applications, including information-sharing, modularity and privilege separation.
-For example, information on an incoming voice-call received through Bluetooth or Skype can be propagated and interpreted by any currently-running music player, which can react by muting the volume or by pausing playback until the call is finished.
+For example, information on an incoming voice call received through Bluetooth or Skype can be propagated and interpreted by any currently running music player, which can react by muting the volume or by pausing playback until the call is finished.

 D-Bus can also be used as a framework to integrate different components of a user application.
 For instance, an office suite can communicate through the session bus to share data between a word processor and a spreadsheet.